RosettaCommons/documentation/energy-based-clustering-application.md

 * A cluster radius.
 * Optionally, other settings controlling the details of clustering (see below).

-The output is, by default, a set of PDB files.
+The output is, by default, a set of PDB files with names of format `c.<cluster #>.<struct #>.pdb`.
 If the `-cluster:energy_based_clustering:silent_output` flag is used, the output is two Rosetta binary silent files, the first containing only cluster centres, and the second containing all structures.

 # All options